hexronuspi/Media-Influence-on-Public-Perception/README.md

 ## Acknowledgments
 - The [snscrape](https://github.com/JustAnotherArchivist/snscrape) library for providing an easy-to-use Twitter scraping functionality.
-- The contributors and maintainers of the Python libraries used in this project, including scikit-learn, NLTK, Flask, and more.
+- The contributors and maintainers of the Python libraries used in this project, including scikit-learn, NLTK, and more.
 - ` @hexronuspi ` and future contributors.

 Please feel free to provide feedback or suggestions